 victims of crime and other concerned parties in

-order to participate fully in the Probation and Parole
+order to participate fully in the parole

-Process.
+process.
 These services will be administered with

 respect and compassion and help lessen the